Mathenics/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. display the first ten lines of a file
 6. display the third line of a file
 7. create a non empty file with special character name
+8. write to a file, result of given command